Omar Jafri

 CONTACT

-Omar Jafri is a Partner at Pomerantz.
-He represents defrauded investors in individual and class action securities litigation.
-Lawdragon has named him one of the country’s Leading Plaintiff Financial Lawyers, and Super Lawyers® has recognized him as a Top-Rated Securities Litigator.
-Previously, Omar was recognized by the National Law Journal as a Rising Star of the Plaintiffs’ Bar.
-The National Law Journal selected lawyers who “demonstrated repeated success in cutting-edge work on behalf of plaintiffs over the last 18 months [and] possess a solid track record of client wins over the past three to five years.”
-He was also recognized by Super Lawyers® as a Rising Star in Securities Litigation between 2021 and 2023.
+Omar has been honored as one of the nation's Leading Plaintiff Financial Lawyers by Lawdragon and is recognized as a Top-Rated Securities Litigator by Super Lawyers®.
+He was named a Rising Star of the Plaintiffs’ Bar by the National Law Journal, an honor bestowed on select lawyers who “demonstrated repeated success in cutting-edge work on behalf of plaintiffs over the last 18 months [and] possess a solid track record of client wins over the past three to five years.”
+Additionally, Super Lawyers® honored him as a Rising Star in Securities Litigation from 2021 to 2023.

-Omar started his legal career at the height of the financial crisis in 2008 and has litigated major disputes on behalf of institutional investors arising out of the credit crisis, including disputes related to Collateralized Debt Obligations, Residential Mortgage-Backed Securities, Credit Default Swaps and other complex financial investments.
-Omar also represented the Examiner in the Lehman Brothers bankruptcy, the largest in history at the time, and helped draft a report that identified colorable claims against Lehman’s senior executives for violating their fiduciary duties.
-He also has a robust pro bono criminal defense practice and has represented indigent defendants charged with crimes that range from simple battery to arson and murder.
+Omar embarked on his legal career during the peak of the financial crisis in 2008 and has litigated major disputes on behalf of institutional investors arising from the credit crisis.
+This includes disputes related to Collateralized Debt Obligations, Residential Mortgage-Backed Securities, Credit Default Swaps, and other complex financial investments.

 Omar is a 2004 honors graduate of the University of Texas at Austin, and a 2008, magna cum laude, graduate of the University of Illinois College of Law, where he was inducted into the Order of the Coif and received the Rickert Award for Excellence in Advocacy.
 He is a fellow of the American Bar Foundation.